Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to the [NXEngine](https://github.com/nxengine/nxengine-evo) team for the NXEngine Evo engine that makes this possible.

 ### C-Dogs (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: C-Dogs files are already included and ready to go.
-Just start C-Dogs from Ports in the emulationstation menu.
+Just start C-Dogs from Ports in the emulationstation menu. \
+Notes: Thanks to [cxong](https://github.com/cxong/cdogs-sdl) for this SDL build of the game that makes this possible.

 ### Commander Genius (Commander Keen) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Load your keen folders into the /roms/ports/cgenius/games folder.
 As an example, the shareware version of Commander Keen 1 is included and is named Keen.
-Then just start Commander Genius from Ports in the emulationstation menu.
+Then just start Commander Genius from Ports in the emulationstation menu. \
+Notes: Thanks to [gerstrong](https://github.com/gerstrong/Commander-Genius) and others related for the development of this port that makes this possible.

 ### DevilutionX (Diablo 1) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Copy diabdat.mpq from your CD or GoG installation (or extract it from the GoG installer) into /roms/ports/devilution folder. **Make sure diabdat.mpq is all lowercase!**.  **Do not delete the gamecontrollerdb.txt file in the /roms/ports/devilution folder or there will be no controller support in the game!**  For controls, see [here](https://github.com/diasurgical/devilutionX#controller-support) \
-Important Note: It’s been reported that you must make sure you use the GOG version of diabdat.mpq with the newest patch_rt.mpq or you may experience a freeze of the game around level 20.
+Important Note: It’s been reported that you must make sure you use the GOG version of diabdat.mpq with the newest patch_rt.mpq or you may experience a freeze of the game around level 20. \
+Notes: Thanks to the [diasurgical](https://github.com/diasurgical/devilutionX) team for the source port that makes this possible.

 ### Dinothawr (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Dinothawr files are already included and ready to go.
 Just start Dinothawr from Ports in the emulationstation menu.

 ### Duke Nukem 3D (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version duke3d.grp and duke.rts Duke Nukem 3D Atomic files to the ports/rednukem/gamedata folder.
-Then just start Duke Nukem 3D from Ports in the Emulationstation.
+Then just start Duke Nukem 3D from Ports in the Emulationstation. \
+Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the Rednukem engine that makes this possible.
+Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

 ### Exhumed (aka PowerSlave) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version STUFF.DAT, DEMO.VCR and BOOK.MOV files to the ports/Exhumed folder.
-Then just start Exhumed from Ports in the Emulationstation.
+Then just start Exhumed from Ports in the Emulationstation. \
+Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the PCExhumed engine that makes this possible.
+Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

 ### Freedom Planet (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You must have a copy of Freedom Planet for Linux.
 You'll need the contents of the Freedom.Planet/game folder to be copied into the freedomplanet/gamedata folder of your sd card.
 Be sure the freedomplanet/gamedata folder on you sd card contains subfolders named bin32, bin64 and Data.
 The runtime folder and the run.sh file is not needed and should be left out or it will cause a double entry for Freedom Planet in the ports section of Emulationstation.
 There should also be a filed named Assets.dat in freedomplanet/gamedata as well.
-Then run Freedom Planet from the Emulationstation ports menu.
+Then run Freedom Planet from the Emulationstation ports menu. \
 Note: This game can take a minute or two to initially load. \
 Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
 Thanks to JohnnyonFlame for gl4es and the the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)